benjamin-berhault/benjamin-berhault.github.io/_posts/2018-10-20-build-vector-tiles-and-customize-their-rendering-in-the-web-browser.md

 }
 ```

-Check [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec) to know more the above the properties used.
+Check [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec) to know more about the above the properties used.

 Notice that the source-layer property should correspond to the layer property seen before in a .pbf tile.